 To honor faculty members who have distinguished themselves as excellent mentors of Wake Forest undergraduate scholars, the URECA Center has established a faculty award for Excellence in Mentorship in Research and Creative Work.
 The award recognizes those faculty who share their passion for scholarship and creative activities, and who encourage and inspire their students to work closely with them.
-Each year, URECA presents two awards: one to a faculty member in the arts and humanities and another to a faculty member in the sciences or social sciences.
+Each year, URECA presents two awards: one to a faculty member in the arts or humanities and another to a faculty member in the sciences or social sciences.

 We invite faculty and students to nominate faculty for this award.
 Nominations are not limited to faculty who have participated in Wake Forest Summer Fellowships or the Richter Scholarship Program, but to all faculty who have served or continue to serve as mentors for undergraduate scholarly work.
 Nominations are accepted in the Fall semester, and the awards are presented at Founders Day.